Wassup789/Overwatch-Counterpicker/README.md

 ## Editing the Data

-The counterpick data can be edited by launching "Overwatch Picker, and going to: Tools->Edit Data.
+The counterpick data can be edited by launching "Overwatch Picker", and going to: Tools->Edit Data.

 The first column will correspond to the hero you will be playing.
 The other columns will determine how well this hero will do against other heroes.